 If you have symptoms or lab test results that suggest bladder cancer, your doctor will need to find out if they're due to cancer or another condition.
 Your doctor may

-Depending on your symptoms and medical history and the results of your physical exam and urine lab tests, your doctor may recommend more tests to find out if you have bladder cancer, and if so, its extent (stage).
+Depending on your symptoms, medical history, and results of your urine lab tests and physical exam, your doctor may recommend more tests to find out if you have bladder cancer, and if so, its extent (stage).

 Tests to diagnose bladder cancer

 The following tests and procedures are used to diagnose bladder cancer.
 The results will also help you and your doctor plan treatment.